 OK – You’re registered as a therapy team – what’s next?

-- We use the R.E.A.D. training material created by Intermountain Therapy Animals organization which created the R.E.A.D. program in 1999.
+- The tutoring training includes training material created by Intermountain Therapy Animals organization which created the R.E.A.D. program in 1999.

 - All Paws to R.E.A.D. teams must purchase their own copy of the R.E.A.D. training manual from ITA.

-Sprite's Hero Paws to R.E.A.D.
-Volunteer training classes:
+Sprite’s HERO Paws to R.E.A.D.
+Volunteer tutoring training classes:

 - Held at public libraries on Saturdays